cms-opendata-workshop/workshop-lesson-dataset-scouting/_episodes/04-what-is-in-the-data.md

 ### edmDumpEventContent

 The **edmXXX** tools take as an argument the full path to a file.
-Using the information in the previous module, we identify one of the Monte Carlo files to test, but these would equally well with a data file.
+Following a similar approach to the previous module, we've chosen one of the Monte Carlo files to test, but these commands would equally well with a data file.

 Let's start by using `edmDumpEventContent` and looking at the options